 The Finance Committee monitors the financial affairs of the organisation on behalf of the Board of Directors.

 The committee consists of Board Members, one of whom is the Honorary Treasurer and two members of the Senior Management team, i.e. the Chief Executive and Director of Finance.
 The Finance Committee meets regularly during the course of the year.

-The current members of the Finance Committee are: Kevin Flavin, Chairperson, Breda Crehan-Roche, Breda Dolan, Páraic Lawless, John McHugo and Kevin Newell.
+The current members of the Finance Committee are: Kevin Flavin, Chairperson, Breda Crehan-Roche, Breda Dolan, Páraic Lawless, John McHugo and Dermot O’Neill.

 The Board Nominations Committee is tasked with the core responsibilities of managing the appointment process for new board directors and succession planning for the Board of Directors.
-The current members are: Ray Kelly, Chairman, Paddy Daly, Company Secretary and Kevin Newell.
+The current members are: Kevin Newell, Chairman, Ray Kelly, Company Secretary and Frank O’Connell.
 The Chief Executive is in attendance at these meetings.

 The role of the Audit Committee is to keep under reivew the adequacy, scope and effectiveness of accounting and internal control systems of all activities carried out by Ability West.

 The Audit Committee advises the Board of Directors on the appointment of the external auditor, the audit fee, and issues relating to the resignation or dismissal of the auditor or on any matters arising of concern to the auditor.

 The Audit Committee comprises of four members: Kevin Flavin, Cormac Flynn, Jack King and Gerry Walsh.